Nandkishor01/Nandkishor01/README.md

 - 🌱 I’m currently learning Python & JavaScript

-- 👯 I’m looking to collaborate on everyone😄
+- 👯 I’m looking to collaborate with everyone😄

 - 💬 Ask me about anything